Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Mental Health/gender-dysphoria-bible/12 Impostor Syndrome, but make it Trans.md

 Furthermore, due to a history of transphobic abuse, many [[transgender|trans]] people suffer from damaged [[self]]-esteems, and often already have difficulty with [[self]] doubts. [[gender dysphoria]] also causes [[depression]], which further contributes to and reinforces those doubts.
 This all leads into a massive cluster of [[self]] invalidation that can lead someone to struggle over and over again to accept their own [[gender identity]].

-==But here’s the thing… only [[transgender|trans]] people are worried about if they are actually [[transgender]]!== A cisgender person does not have this obsession with their [[identity]], they think about it, they process it, they move on.
+==But here’s the thing… only [[transgender|trans]] people are worried about if they are actually [[transgender]]!== A cisgender person does not have this obsession with their [[self]], they think about it, they process it, they move on.
 If you keep returning to these thoughts over and over again, this is your brain telling you that you took a wrong turn.

 The world is _full_ of influences put in place to fill us with doubt and keep us from breaking outside of the established social order.
 These are some of the systems and ideologies that seek to invalidate [[transgender|trans]] people and keep us from [[self]]-actualizing.